Probing Neural Topology of Large Language Models: Results

-Graph probing on complete neural topology becomes computationally prohibitive as the LLM size increases, due to the quadratic number of edges that directly impacts the computational cost in both time and memory.
-For instance, while complete graph probing is feasible for Pythia-160M with 768 neurons and 0.6M edges per layer, the number of edges in Pythia-12B--comprising 5,120 neurons per layer--explodes to over 26M per graph.
-Fortunately, the above experiments suggest that most of the predictive signal resides in a small subset of strong connections, making it possible to significantly reduce the number of edges while preserving nearly all critical topological information.
+The above experiments suggest that most of the predictive signal resides in a small subset of strong connections, making it possible to significantly reduce the number of edges while preserving nearly all critical topological information.
 Leveraging this insight, we scale up graph probing to much larger models by operating on sparsified neural topology.
-While our earlier results focused on models with fewer than 1.4B parameters, we now train probes on sparse graphs derived from LLMs with up to 14B parameters.
-As shown in Table~\ref{table::large_scale}, graph probing continues to exhibit strong regression performance across all six models, achieving a maximum accuracy of over 0.92 $R^2$ and over 0.96 $\rho_s$, providing compelling evidence that the relationship between neural topology and language modeling performance is universal across model sizes.
-Complete results of the predicted and groundtruth perplexities for all models are provided in Appendix~\ref{app::regression}.
+While our earlier results focused on models with fewer than 0.5B parameters, we now train probes on sparse graphs derived from LLMs with up to 14B parameters (GPT2-large, Pythia-\{1.4B, 2.8B\}, Qwen2.5-\{3B, 7B, 14B\}).
+As shown in Figure~\ref{fig::property}(b), graph probing continues to exhibit strong regression performance across all six large models, achieving a maximum $R^2$ of over 0.91, providing compelling evidence that the relationship between neural topology and language modeling performance is universal across model sizes.
+Particularly, the gap between baselines and graph probing remains as substantial as 92.6\%, confirming the informativeness of neural topology.